Bayaankhan/C-Plus-Plus-Language/README.md

 ---

-## ⭐ Future Plans
+## ⭐ Future Goals

 * Build AI/ML projects
 * Develop advanced C++ systems
-* Work on cybersecurity tools (ethical/defensive)
+* Work on cybersecurity projects (ethical/defensive)
 * Contribute to open source
 * Create real-world engineering solutions

 ---

-> “Learning never stops — every project is a step toward innovation.”
+> “Every line of code is a step toward becoming a better engineer.”

+⭐ If you like this repository, don't forget to star it!

 ⭐ If you like this repository, feel free to star it!